eclipse/repairnator/doc/repairnator-kubernetes.md

 Worker: to deploy a pipeline worker which pulls build ids from ActiveMQ, run repair attempts and creates PRs if patches are found:

+Note that you may define some of the env values in `repairnator-pipeline.yaml` before running the following command.

 ```
 kubectl create -f ./repairnator/kubernetes-support/repairnator-deployment-yamlfiles/repairnator-pipeline.yaml
 ```